Remember the days when your head barely hit the pillow, and you were out like a light?

-A lack of quality sleep can also take a toll on your physical and mental health.
-Poor sleep is linked to increased risks of some serious health problems, such as heart disease, diabetes, depression and anxiety.
+A lack of quality sleep can also affect your physical and mental health.
+Poor sleep is linked to increased risks of serious health problems, such as heart disease, diabetes, depression, and anxiety.

-There’s no one-size-fits-all solution in combatting insomnia.
-For this reason, your GP will take the time to go through your medical history and work with you to find a solution.
+There’s no one-size-fits-all solution for combatting insomnia.
+For this reason, your GP will take the time to review your medical history and work with you to find a solution.

 It’s essential to treat any underlying causes of insomnia, such as chronic pain or mental health issues, as part of managing the condition.

 If such causes aren’t treated, people can find themselves trapped in a vicious cycle where insomnia worsens their underlying symptoms, which then worsens their insomnia.